-Transaction Network Services (TNS) Inc., which provides technology for processing credit-card payments, said its first-quarter net loss widened to $3.2 million, partly on severance pay.
+Transaction Network Services (TNS:US) Inc., which provides technology for processing credit-card payments, said its first-quarter net loss widened to $3.2 million, partly on severance pay.

 Former Chief Financial Officer Edward O'Brien left in April and was replaced by Dennis Randolph Jr. after TNS reported four straight losses.
 The company paid out $900,000 in executive severance during the quarter.
 TNS also said pricing and increases in fees to send data cut into profitability.

 Second-quarter earnings will be 11 cents to 15 cents a share, on sales of $74 million to $77 million, TNS said.
 That compares with profit of 20 cents on sales of $78 million, the averages of estimates compiled in Bloomberg surveys.

 Shares of TNS fell 9 cents to $12.40 at 4:01 p.m. in New York Stock Exchange trading (TNS:US).
 The stock has fallen 42 percent in the past year.

 The company also cut its profit forecast for the year to as little as 80 cents a share, compared with a low-end target of 97 cents in February.

 To contact the reporters on this story: Amy Thomson in New York at firstname.lastname@example.org; Crayton Harrison in Dallas at email@example.com

 To contact the editor responsible for this story: Cesca Antonelli at firstname.lastname@example.org